Prenatal & Postpartum Pelvic Pain: Causes and Treatment

 Every woman experiences some degree of pain and discomfort after vaginal or cesarian delivery, but how long does postpartum pain last?
 And when should you worry about postpartum pelvic pain?
 The answers can vary for each individual.
 Let’s take a look at the most common, treatable causes of postpartum pelvic pain.

-Pelvic organ prolapse.
+- Pelvic organ prolapse.
 This occurs when pelvic floor musculature is not working efficiently enough to support internal organs, such as bladder, uterus, or rectum.
-Prolapse may lead to feelings of heaviness, pain, or bulging in the pelvis or vagina.
+Prolapse of pelvic organs may lead to feelings of heaviness, pain, or bulging in the pelvis or vagina.

 How do I relieve pelvic pain during and after pregnancy?